propytech-dao/chainlink-hackaton/contracts/README.md

 **Notice that all the tests depend on the correct setup of all the scripts above.** The tests run specifically in the `localFunctionsTestnet` and nowhere else because it is hardcoded into this testnet.

+Another annoying thing on testing is that it is necessary to setup the env vars for every terminal with `npx env-enc set-pw`.
+So keep that in mind.